U.S. evangelical leader Falwell to leave university after personal scandal

 Granda denies any such intent, saying he was seeking to negotiate a buyout from a business arrangement he says he had with the couple.

-But the revelations about Falwell may have little effect on Trump’s chances in 2020.
-He has repeatedly brushed off allegations that would have ended other political careers, while keeping the support of a die-hard base.
+Save71, a group of Liberty alumni, students, and faculty that have called for new leadership, welcomed Falwell’s departure.

-A June survey by the Pew Research Center showed that a strong majority of white evangelicals – some 72% of them -approved of his handling of the job, down modestly from 78% in April.
+The group in a statement said Liberty’s board has “abdicated their moral and fiduciary duties for years” and “permitted Falwell and his family to run the school like a personal business at the expense of its faculty and its students.”

-(Reporting by Katanga Johnson, Jan Wolfe, and Aram Roston; Editing by Alistair Bell and Rosalba O’Brien)
+(Reporting by Katanga Johnson, Jan Wolfe and Aram Roston; Editing by Scott Malone, Alistair Bell and Rosalba O’Brien)